South Sudan accuses rebels of mobilizing 'White Army'

 Joe Contreras, the U.N. spokesman in South Sudan, said a reconnaissance mission by a U.N. helicopter spotted a group of armed youths 50km from Bor but could not confirm their numbers.

-Some 60,000 people are seeking refuge in U.N. bases across South Sudan, Contreras added.
+Some 60,000 people are seeking refuge in U.N. bases across South Sudan, Contreras added."VERY SCARED"

 The army said rebels were also mobilizing youths and armed civilians for another attack on Malakal, the capital of the oil-producing Upper Nile state.
 Rebels were pushed out of the town on Friday.